funkycadet/ecommerce_system/README.md

 # E-Commerce Product Management System

 ## Description
 This is a simple product management system for an e-commerce website.
-It allows users to add, edit, and delete products.
-The system also allows users to view a list of all products and search for products by name.
+It allows users to add products, discounts and categories.
+The system also allows users to view a list of all products, search for a single product as well as get all categories.
 ## Features
 - Add a product
 - Edit a product